ismomehdi/FIFO-App-for-Crypto/README.md

 ## About the App / Goals for the App

 * There's many crypto tax applications online which rely on automatically fetching and processing transaction data.
 However, often there's a lot of mistakes in the processed data and users have to manually go through everything to check for whatever happens to be wrong.
-This app doesn't automatically fetch and process data.
-Rather this app's goal is to be **an easy and simple tool for manually keeping record of crypto trades as they come about**.
-*
+* There's already an existing [FIFO calculator](https://www.vero.fi/tietoa-verohallinnosta/yhteystiedot-ja-asiointi/verohallinnon_laskuri/fifo-laskuri/) in Tax Administration’s website.
+However, it's not very useful; it only supports one cryptocurrency at a time and therefore using it would be awkward for anyone with more than one asset in their portfolio.